Letter 653: We remain the same in both our affection and our admiration.

 education booksproperty economics

-But as things stand, the situation is so reversed that he risks losing the very security he enjoyed under less worthy governors, now that the most just of men administers affairs there.
+But as it is, the matter has been so turned upside down that the security he enjoyed under the less excellent governors he is now in danger of losing, when the most just of men administers affairs there.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.